citronalco/ansible-xmpp-server/README.md

 ### Requirements:
-* Server running openSUSE Leap 15.2 or 15.3 with a fixed IPv4 address
+* Server running openSUSE Leap 15.2, 15.3, 15.4 with a fixed IPv4 address
 * A domain name, and you are able to edit its nameserver entries